-- 1. Click the Gear icon.
+- 1. Click the Gear menu.

 - 2. Click Account and Settings.

 - 3. Click Sales.

-- Preferred Invoice terms-Determines the default terms to be added to customer invoices. - Preferred Delivery Method-The delivery method default determines the way you'll deliver sales forms to newly-created customers. - Shipping-Adds shipping fields (date, tracking number, destination, subtotal) to sales forms. - Custom fields-Adds extra fields to sales forms.
-Select "Internal" to show the field in QuickBooks; select "Public" to show the field on customer forms. - Custom Transaction Numbers-Lets you use your own numbering system.
+- Preferred Invoice terms-Determines the default terms to be added to customer invoices. - Preferred Delivery Method-The delivery method default determines the way you'll deliver sales forms to newly-created customers. - Shipping-Adds shipping fields (date, tracking number, destination, subtotal) to sales forms. - Custom fields-Adds extra fields to sales forms. - Custom Transaction Numbers-Lets you use your own numbering system.
 If left blank, invoice numbers are automatically assigned by QuickBooks. - Service Date-Adds a Service date field if you need to track the date a service was performed separately from the invoice date. - Discount-Adds a Discount field to invoices and other sales forms.
 In a related setting under Advanced → Chart of Accounts, you can assign what account to track the discount to.

-• Deposit-Adds a Deposit field to invoices so you can subtract a customer deposit from the total to calculate the balance due.
+- Deposit-Adds a Deposit field to invoices so you can subtract a customer deposit from the total to calculate the balance due. - Tags-Tags are customizable labels that let you track sales transactions however you'd like.
+You can add tags to sales receipts, invoices, and more.